 About 400 Maine youth from 20 schools—elementary, middle, high school, and college—left school to demand that climate justice be a priority for all state lawmakers.
 The Youth Day of Action was organized by Maine Youth for Climate Justice, and supported by adult allies and organizations involved in the Maine Climate Action coalition, including 350 Maine.

-Youth Climate Strikes, supported by 350 Maine, occur throughout Maine
+Youth Climate Strikes, supported by 350 Maine, occurred throughout Maine

 Hundreds to thousands of Maine youth walked out of their schools or workplaces across Maine on Friday March 15th.
 This was organized as part of an international day of strikes for climate action.
 These young people ranged from elementary school to college students.
 350 Maine's youth engagement team, along with many other intergenerational organizations, utilized their organizing resources to support these student organizers.
 Read more here.